emcparland/UntargCode/README.md

 # Pipeline for pre-processing a multi-batch untargeted exometabolome experiment with XCMS on a HPC
-:construction: :warning: This is a **work in progress** :construction: :warning:

 *A big thank you to Krista Longnecker (WHOI) who laid the groundwork for this code and Elzbieta Lauzikaite (Imperial College London) who setup [a similar framework for pbs](https://github.com/lauzikaite/Imperial-HPC-R) that I built off*

-**As is, you could run this in your own compute space by installing the conda environment and altering the paths and inputs in the run files.
+**As is, you should be able to run this in your own compute space by installing the conda environment and altering the paths and inputs in the run files.
 But if you have a different experimental setup, you should also have a look at the R scripts**

 ## Install the conda environment via the yml file:
 ```conda env create --file untargmetab.yml```